Symbols in Literature: Definition and Examples

 Consequently, elements related to a house, such as furnishing, may allude to a person’s dreams, fears, and feelings.

 For example, the room in The Yellow Wallpaper symbolizes the loneliness and despair of the narrator (check out our The Yellow Wallpaper guide to learn more.)
 In Kafka’s The Metamorphosis, a woman’s portrait reflects the protagonist’s desires, such as financial stability, romantic relationships, and social status.
-For more information, you’re welcome to check out The Metamorphosis study guide.
+For more information, you’re welcome to read out The Metamorphosis study guide.

 Writers often attract readers’ attention to the dual nature of weapons:

-• they symbolize power, but they may also represent violence and vengeance;
+• They symbolize power, but they may also represent violence and vengeance.

-• a weapon is something that can not only protect but also hurt you.
+• A weapon is something that can not only protect but also hurt you.

 In The Odyssey, the bow embodies not only Odysseus’ power and leadership but also his desire for having revenge on the suitors.
 Moreover, if we view this imagery from the perspective of his wife, Penelope, the bow will become the symbol of feminine cunning and intelligence.
 (Want to know more?
 Feel free to read our The Odyssey study guide.)